ricardobcl/Dotted-Version-Vectors/README.md

 We actually simplified the DVVSet structure a bit for explanation purposes.
-The complete DVVSet is a list of triplets **(ID, Counter, Values)** like before, with an additional list of values.
-We call this the **Anonymous List (AL)**, because it stores values that are not associated any *Dot*, but is instead related to the global VV.
+The complete DVVSet is a list of triplets **(ID, Counter, Values)** like before, with an additional set of values.
+We call this the **Anonymous List (AL)**, because it stores values that are not associated any Dot, but is instead related to the global VV.
 Thus, the only way to supersede values in the AL, is to dominate the global VV.

+##### From VV to DVVSet

+If you pay attention, having values in the AL is exactly like having a normal VV.
+This makes the conversion from a DB with VV to DVVSets painless, since we can gradually and deterministically transform them with every new write, avoiding the need have an offline rewrite of every key.

+As an example, the VV `[(A,2), (B,3)]` associated with siblings `{v4,v6}` can be represented by this  DVVSet `([(A,2,[]), (B,3,[])], {v4,v6})`.

 ##### Reconcile

-But, why do we need or want this list?
-Sometimes we want to simplify values into a single value.
+Sometimes need the flexibility of saying that a value does not have a Dot, like when we simplify siblings into a single value.
 For example, applying a deterministic conflict resolution algorithm, like the reconciliations captured in [Conflict Free Replicated Data Types (CRDTs)][paper crdt].

 `reconcile` is a function that receives a DVVSet and another function.
-The latter receives a list of values and returns a new value (the *winner*).
-The result can be a completely new value (one that was not created directly by a client event in the server), thus we don't advance the causal history, and instead store it in the AL. Also, the function that return the new value should be **deterministic**!
-If not, we can have inconsistent DVVSets.
+The latter takes a list of values and returns a new value (the *winner*).
+The result can be a completely new value (one that was not created directly by a client event), thus we don't advance the causal history, and instead store it in the AL. We also don't store the winner in a preexistent Dot, since writes that read the pre-`reconcile`d DVVSet would supersede the new value.

+Also, the function that returns the new value should be **deterministic**!
+If not, we can have incoherent DVVSets.
 For example, applying `reconcile` with a non-deterministic function to two replicas could yield two different values with the same causal history.
 This is dangerous and is a similar situation to VV with SI #1, where we keep equal VVs for different values.
-We also don't store the new value in a preexistent *Dot*, since writes that read pre-`reconcile` values would supersede this new value.

 Here is an (Erlang) example using `reconcile`: